Oatmeal with strawberries

 When people ask me what I like about food, my first answer is always 'the behind the scenes'.
 Food is synonym of territory, places and people, thus memories.
-Although globalisation has made available everything everywhere, it is undeniable that each of us links certain perfumes and flavours to specific moments and people.
+Although globalization has made available everything everywhere, it is undeniable that each of us links certain perfumes and flavors to specific moments and people.
 In fact, whenever I have porridge, I think of Ireland.

 What a view her garden is.
 A nicely kept lawn surrounded by flower beds and a small compost area at the back, where I used to play as a child (incredible how children find beauty in the most strange places...don't you think?).

 When I was a wild teenager, going to Ireland stopped being fun for me, as I did not have the same freedom I have always had at home and have always been extremely independent (consider that Venice is a super safe city, while Dublin is not exactly the same).
 But now I miss it, and I have come to appreciate many aspects of that island and of the Irish.
 First of all, the love for nature and the breathtaking landscapes.
 But not just this, the people are so... friendly!
 Warm people who will always open their house and invite you over, like Neapolitans, always offering you a cup of tea and a scone with raspberry jam.

 Then I admire how much arts and culture are supported.
 One would think in Italy it were the same, but it is not like this... in Italy unfortunately we have a hideous political caste system that like King Midas, spoils everything.
 The Veneto region, for example, is full of industrial sheds and factories, whereas with regard to Venice... you all know how bad the situation the lagoon is experiencing with this ongoing passage of cruise-ships that has made us one of the most polluted cities in Europe and is literally eating the coasts (18 meters gone in less than 6 years... a catastrophe).